kaijan/Quickly-Deploy-Your-Application-through-Cloudformation/README.md

 >Note: At this point, AWS CloudFormation may detect an error in your template.
 AWS CloudFormation can detect two types of errors before executing your template:

 * Syntax errors.
-Common culprits of syntax errors are un balanced brackets and missing commas after an object within a JSON array.
+Common culprits of syntax errors are unbalanced brackets and missing commas after an object within a JSON array.
 Editing your file with a text editor that supports syntax checking (“linting”) of JavaScript or JSON files can help detect and eliminate these errors early.

 * Reference errors.
 AWS CloudFormation is intelligent about the way you refer to other elements within an AWS Template file.
 For example, if you try to use the Ref intrinsic function that before you can proceed further with creating your stack.

-If you receive an error at this stage, use your text editor or IDE to attempt to fix it; or ask your instructor for solve it.
+If you receive an error at this stage, use your text editor or IDE to attempt to fix it, or ask your instructor to solve it.

 3.6.
 On the **Specify Details** page, for BastionInstance, type t2.small.